 One of the reasons that someone may be searching online to find out whether estate agents are regulated is because they have had an issue.

-Under the Consumers, Estate Agents and Redress Act 2007, all agents must be a member of an approved redress scheme.
+Under the Consumers, Estate Agents and Redress Act 2007, they all must be a member of an approved redress scheme.

-You can then use this redress scheme to make a complaint – if an initial complaint with your agent has not been resolved amicably.
+You can then use this redress scheme to make a complaint – if an initial complaint has not been resolved amicably.
 There are two leading redress schemes, and they are:

-Each of these schemes has a website with a list of its member estate agents.
+Each of these schemes has a website with a list of its members.

 What are the qualifications for estate agents?